This page explains how Agora calculates your monthly bill for Web Page Recording.

 The basic formula is shown here:

-Cost = total usage per category × unit price per category
+Monthly cost = total usage per category × unit price per category

 For the web page recording service, Agora calculates usage from the moment a recording begins until the moment it ends, measured in seconds.

 When starting a web page recording, you can set the video profile (resolution, frame rate, and bitrate) for the output video stream.
-Agora divides service usage into categories based on the resolution of the output video and prices the categories separately, as follows:

-Based on the resolution of the output video of the web page recording, Agora divides the service usage into the following categories:
+Based on the resolution of the output video of the web page recording, Agora divides the usage into the following categories:

 |Video category||Video resolution|